dantwining/dantwining.github.io/_articles/work-types-a-worked-example.md

 ---

 # Context
 We want to optimise the delivery of valuable work and minimise our unproductive labours.
-To do so, we categories our work, allowing us to first measure, and then control, the work we do in our team.
+To do so, we categorise our work, allowing us to first measure, and then control, the work we do in our team.

 As explored in The Phoenix Project, work can be categorised as: